 Additional program specific fee information for Marine Technology - Navigation

-Three days after Georgian, I started working at Algoma.
-In 2014, I took a leave of absence to get a degree in Marine Management.
-Because of an articulation agreement between Georgian and Memorial University, I completed my degree in a year.
-I’m now in a new role, working full-time, and doing a Master’s degree in Maritime Law Enforcement part-time.
+Three days after graduating, Arnesh started working at Algoma.
+In 2014, he took a leave of absence to get a degree in Marine Management.
+Thanks to an articulation agreement between Georgian and Memorial University, he was able to complete his degree in only two semesters.
+He’s now completing a Master’s degree in Maritime Law Enforcement part-time.